joepareti54/joepareti54/README.md

 - Load PDF documents
 - Initialize the models
 - Start an interactive query session where you can:
-Type your questions
-Type 'quit' to exit
+Type your questions or type 'quit' to exit